• Skip to main content

 Tsubaki is the Japanese word for ‘camellia’, explained

 What does "tsubaki" mean in Japanese?
 Native speakers say "tsubaki" to mean 'camellia' in Japanese.
-Perhaps, some Japanese learners know this word as it is somehow used in Japanese movies, novels, manga, anime, and the like.
-In this blog post, however, I will explain this word in detail based on its kanji character. …
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail based on its kanji …

 [Read more...] about Tsubaki is the Japanese word for ‘camellia’, explained

-February 10, 2023 By Masaki Mori
+February 10, 2023 By Masaki Mori Leave a Comment

 September 18, 2022 By Masaki Mori